makermoekoe/Smarthome-dashbutton/docs/README.md

 ## RSSI measurements

 The RSSI measurements listed below refer to the version 4 of my dashbuttons, which is powered by an ESP8285-M1.
 This ESP version consists of an uFL connector for adding an external antenna.
-Unfortunately I had to realize that the range of that dashbutton version is something like shit, so I had to do some measurements in order to optimize it.
+Unfortunately I had to realize that the range of that dashbutton version without antenna is something like shit, so I had to do some measurements in order to optimize it.

 In the diagrams below I marked three different placements of the dashbutton according to the AP.
 The __red__ circle is the position directly in front of the AP, __orange__ is about two meters away from it and the distance of the __yellow__ one is about four meters.
 The unit of the diagrams are dBm.